1-Harshit/PenPal-Pairing/README.md

 5. Run `mailinglist.py` to make list of all emails for further broadcast.

 ## Contact
-In case you face any isuue executing feel free to [contact](https://home.iitk.ac.in/~harshitr20#contact) me.
+In case you face any isuue executing feel free to [contact Me](https://home.iitk.ac.in/~harshitr20#contact) (Harshit Raj BT/BS Y20 Senator, Students' Senate).

+Other Core Team member:
+- Shreya Agarwal and Somya Gupta, BT/BS Y20 Senator, Students' Senate